tox-dev/tox/docs/index.rst

     tox

-and watch things happening (you must have python2.7 and python3.6 installed in your environment otherwise you will see errors).
+and watch things happen (you must have python2.7 and python3.6 installed in your environment otherwise you will see errors).
 When you run ``tox`` a second time you'll note that it runs much faster because it keeps track of virtualenv details and will not recreate or re-install dependencies.
 You also might want to